Crown rib roast for a large gathering that has been dry rubbed with thyme, sage, seasoned salt, and black pepper for a classic flavor.

 - Black Pepper

-Some prefer to rub their roast with olive oil first or rub with garlic cloves while others prefer sage instead of rosemary.
+Some prefer to rub their roast with olive oil first or rub it with garlic cloves while others prefer sage instead of rosemary.

 Cooking a Crown Rib Roast